La Placita Olvera is located right across the street from Union Stationand one block from Chinatown.

 It’s the host of many beautiful traditions held by our Latin Community.
 Also known as El Pueblo de Los Angeles is a traditional Mexican style plaza area with shops for handcrafted Mexican souvenirs.
 Olvera Street is the birthplace of the City of Los Angeles in 1781.

-At the “Los Angeles AVOCADO Festival” (free entrance to the public) in La Placita Olvera more than 15,000 people will taste a variety of Dishes serve with lots of Avocado or Guacamole provided by all type of ethnicity food vendors and local Restaurants of Los Angeles area.
+At the “Los Angeles SEAFOOD Festival” (free entrance to the public) in La Placita Olvera more than 10,000 Latinos from different countries and 5,000 people from other nationalities will taste a full menu of Seafood Cuisine provided by all type of ethnicity food vendors and local Restaurants of Los Angeles area.
 Attendants can also enjoy Crafts, live entertainment, free ruffle to win gifts, cooking recipe books, Commercial Products, free health screenings, services and information provided by all type of exhibitors.

 When & Where